This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1-2 small shallots

-- 2 Tbsp. pine nuts (previously soaked and dried)
+- 2 Tbsp. pine nuts, (preferably pre-soaked and thoroughly dried)

-- Handful of fresh basil leaves, parsley, or both
+- Handful fresh basil leaves, parsley, or both

 - 1/2 cup extra-virgin olive oil